vmware-archive/git-commit-integration/README.md

 ```
 ngrok 3000
-# grap the host, put in env.local
+# grab the host (just host, not protocol or path), put in env.local
-# Ctrl C to kill it
+# Ctrl C to kill it (it'll get run automatically by Foreman)
 ```

 ### Create dev env databases